Person reviewing short-term loan options after receiving medical bills with existing debt

 Does taking out a short-term loan for medical bills hurt my credit score?

 The application triggers a hard inquiry, which can lower your score by 5 to 10 points temporarily.
 On-time repayments will build positive history over time.
-However, missing payments can cause a drop of 60 to 110 points per missed cycle, which is a far greater risk than the inquiry itself.
+Missing payments, though, can cause a drop of 60 to 110 points per missed cycle, a far greater risk than the inquiry itself.

 Are there short-term loans specifically designed for medical expenses?